 You might wonder what form of material or metals pewter is fabricated from.
 Well, it’s a malleable alloy composed of mostly tin with copper and antimony with minute quantities of bismuth.
 Modern pewter is usually lead free allowing for safe use.

-Pewter has a history, which could serve as a guide for where we are coming from and wherein we are headed.
-Pewter has been used in the making of housewares since time immemorial, the first piece which was found in an Egyptian tomb as far back as the 1450 B.C. used in the ancient world by Egyptians and later the Romans.
-In Europe, it was an ostentatious item that was only for the affluent could afford, its popularity in the household and tavern however dwindled due to the fact that it contained lead and also attributable to the arrival of porcelain which was taken into consideration as a replacement for the noxious pewter in the making of household wares.
-In the latest years, the lead constituent of pewter has been done away with as only the purest of tin ore is now used to produce pewter with the minute quantities of lead removed in the refinement process.
+Pewter has a history that serves as a guide for where we came from and where we are headed.
+This versatile product has been used in the making of housewares since time immemorial.
+The first piece was found in an Egyptian tomb as far back as the 1450 B.C.
+Pewter products were used in the ancient world by Egyptians and later the Romans.
+In Europe, items made from pewter were ostentatious that only the affluent could afford.
+However, its popularity in the household and tavern dwindled for two main reasons.
+It contained lead and porcelain replaced it as a non-toxic material for houseware.
+In modern times the lead constituent of pewter has been removed as only the purest of tin ore is now used to produce pewter, with the minute quantities of lead removed in the refinement process.

 They are less expensive when compared to silverware.

 They are quite difficult to break due to the copper and antimony constituents.